 Most people only look into the website and server-side areas when hardening their cybersecurity.
 They tend to overlook what's called the attack surface area, the third layer missing on most hardening processes.

 When it comes to analyzing your attack surface area, we can include several tasks that will yield critical and normally unseen data from all your online assets.

 For this purpose, we will use our Attack Surface Intelligence tool, which will give you instant access to this sensitive information within seconds.

 While analyzing the attack surface of your company, there are a few things to keep in mind:

 Find subdomains: The art of finding subdomains is something we've mastered over the years, and it's now included in all our products.

 From this interface, you'll be able to find all the subdomains from any of your apex domain names, helping you discover old and unused subdomains created for dev projects, tests, temporary apps, old name servers, and much more.

 This type of intelligence data can help you create a full subdomain map and analyze and delete the ones you don't need.
 This will allow you to reduce your attack surface and prevent popular DNS attacks that involve stale DNS records.

 Perform a full domain enumeration and IP block mapping: Creating a virtual map of all your online assets is one of the most worthwhile things you can do for all your domain names.
 This gives you the visibility you need to explore records one-by-one from the DNS server at the terminal.

-Our Attack Surface Reduction tool offers an effective solution, letting you access all your domains and IPs in mere seconds:
+Our Attack Surface Intelligence tool offers an effective solution, letting you access all your domains and IPs in mere seconds: